umijs/dumi/docs/lab/index.md

 export default Hello;
 ```

+The API parse behind dumi is `react-docgen-typescript`，check out its [documentation](https://github.com/styleguidist/react-docgen-typescript#example) to get more definitions & comments usage.

 ### Show API in documentation

 Based on the correct source code, we can render the API table via `API` builtin component in Markdown: